olewsaa/amateur-radio/pat/README.md

 a pure ARDOP setup.
 Maybe this should be cleaned up :)
 It's a combination of Python GUI and bash scripts.

-The script is placed on my desktop with a "Postman Pat" icon (copyrighted ?).

 ## Grid from Signal K